johnsonjh/pcdos-crc/README.md

   Ack binaries.
 * `z88dk` Z80 binaries execute about **twice as fast** as `z88dk`
   8080 binaries.

-The [**LZPACK**](https://github.com/johnsonjh/lzpack) utility can be used to transparently compress the generated CP/M executable, reducing its on‑disk size by approximately 50% and slightly lowering its memory usage, at the cost of a small increase in load time.

 ##### CP/M-80 LRBC (Last Record Byte Count)